BADM 1203 Introduction to Business

 BADM 4500 Cooperative Education in Business Administration

 Integrates the learning that takes place in the classroom with the work experience.
-Students enrolled in the business programs experience the working environment through a coordinated agreement between the employer, the student, and the School of Business and Technology.
+Students enrolled in the business programs experience the working environment through a coordinated agreement between the employer, the student, and the School of Professional Studies.
 The student may enroll for one to three semester credit hours each semester, not to exceed three semester hours for this level.
-Prerequisite: instructor's permission required.
+Prerequisite: instructor’s permission required.

 BADM 4793 Business Internship